Targeted Attack for Deep Hashing based Retrieval: Experiments

 Specifically, we randomly select 10 additional classes different from those used for training a deep hashing model in Section \ref{sec:datasets_metric}.
 These selected images from 10 additional classes will be treated as an open set for our evaluation.
 When generating the anchor code of objects with the target label (within the open set), we remain our deep hashing model trained on the previous 100 classes.

 \textbf{Results.} As shown in Table \ref{fig:unseen}, DHTA still has a certain attack effect even if the target label is out-of-sample.
 Especially when the $n_t$ and the code length tend larger, the t-MAP values of DHTA are over $50\%$.
 This phenomenon may reveal that the learned feature extractor did learn some useful low-level features, which represents those objects with the same class in some similar locations in Hamming space, no matter the class is learned or not.
 In addition, the attack performance is also increasing with the $n_t$ and code length.
-Further discussions and better insights of this problem will be discussed in our future work.